 Holes (or vesicles) – Terrestrial rocks can be porous and have bubbles or vesicles from their creation in magma during volcanic eruptions.

 Quartz or crystals – Quartz is one of the most abundant minerals on Earth – generally not extraterrestrial.

-Round or rough appearance – Meteorites tend to be very irregular shaped, but their surfaces tend to be smooth and not scratchy due to their descent through the atmosphere.
+Round or rough appearance – Meteorites tend to be very irregularly shaped, but their surfaces tend to be smooth and not scratchy due to their descent through the atmosphere.

 While meteorites can exist anywhere in the world, keep in mind that they are one of the rarest minerals you can find.
-Even gold, diamonds or emeralds are more abundant than rocks from space.
+As a matter of fact, even gold, diamonds or emeralds are more abundant than rocks from space.

 So if you find one, wow!
 You are lucky!

 Bottom line: Meteorite hunters find terrain to hike in that is light-colored, with few plants to obscure the ground.
 They look for rocks that are dissimilar to their surroundings.
 Later, they analyze the properties of unusual rocks to see if they’ve discovered a meteorite.